AaltoSciComp/scicomp-docs/scicomp/git-annex.rst

 - **dvc**: The level 1/2 use case is practically copied from git-annex.
 It seems to have a lot less flexibility on high-level data management, client-side encryption.
+The main point of dvc seems to be track commands that have been run and their inputs/output to make those commands reproducible, which is completely different from git-annex.
 Most importantly (to the author of this page) it has default-on analytics sent to remote servers, which makes its ethics questionable.